NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/Thoughtwhip Claw.md

 * * *

 **Effect** Abraxas reaches through your hands and creates threads to yank thoughts from the mind of another.
-The thoughtwhip claw casts [[Spells/Mind Probe|Mind Probe]] on a creature within range, with a DC of 28.
+The thoughtwhip claw casts [[Mind Probe|Mind Probe]] on a creature within range, with a DC of 28.

 *Source: Pathfinder Lost Omens: Impossible Lands* *OGL*